-passenger vehicles built 1996–2010
+2015-2016 update - passenger vehicles built 1996–2013

-how these ratings are calculated
+how ratings are calculated

 Used Car Safety Ratings are part of RACV's contribution to the safer vehicles component of the Decade of Action for Road Safety.